Skip to main content

 However, with furniture pieces you must do your homework: i.e. do not ever purchase a sofa without marking out the size of it first on your living room floor.
 (Painter’s tape is a great tool to use for marking out furniture locations).

 As soon as you can afford to, start investing in original art.
 It can be as simple as a beloved child’s drawings slipped into ready-made and pre-matted frames, but have fun with art and collections by grouping them creatively.
-I love to mix family photos, children’s art, some professional original art with textural collected items.
+I love to mix family photos, children’s art, and some professional original art with texturally collected items.
 Do you have a cool collection of antique buttons?
-Stitch them onto an interesting fabric and stretch it over a frame.
-Or, have them mounted into several shadow-boxes and hang them in a grouping.
+Stitch them onto an interesting fabric and stretch them over a frame.
+Or, have them mounted into several shadow boxes and hang them in a grouping.

 Your home should fill you with joy and remind you of happy times and places.
 Find a creative and organized way to display your passions and collections – bring them out of hiding, like in this shelf display from this executive home in Calgary.

-Decorating tips - storage of lovely personal artifacts and khdc logo
+Decorating tips - storage of lovely personal artifacts and khd logo

 Want to get in touch with us?
 Lets Talk.